 Other facilities include a fitness facility.
 Take Disney’s Magical Express to and from the airport, saving you the expense of a rental car and also offering a much more eco-friendly way to travel.
 To get to the parks, you can take a boat to Disney Springs or catch a bus to the parks.

 The rooms here have pastel blue walls and sandy yellow carpets and have a lovely beach theme.
 Rooms have fully equipped kitchens or kitchenettes.
 Rooms here are the largest of all Disney Vacation Club resorts.
-For example, the standard studio room is 390 square feet, which is comparable to most standard Deluxe Resort rooms.
+For example, the standard studio room is 390 square feet, comparable to most standard Deluxe Resort rooms.
 Studios at other Disney Vacation Club resorts are around 300 square feet, so if room size matters, Disney’s Old Key West Resort is the one to pick.

 While this is a great themed resort with large rooms, it does not seem to have a club lounge, so this is not the resort to pick if you want a Disney Resort with a club lounge.